xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

       >
       > Make sure you install Node.js into a location where you have full **Read** and **Write** permissions.

-   3. Set up the devices.
+   3. Set up the devices

    * Turn on the phone's developer mode (go to **Settings** > **Developer options**).
    * Connect your Android Phone to your computer via a USB cable.
 Just confirm if prompted to accept or trust the device.